Table of Contents

 Your Cat Has Happy Body Language

-Speaking of context clues, body language is a great way to know if your cat’s vocalisations and behaviours are happy ones.
+Speaking of context clues, body language is a great way to know if your cat’s vocalizations and behaviors are happy ones.
 In fact, you can tell a lot about your cat’s mood by learning how to decipher a cat’s body language.
 Here are the most common happy and unhappy cat body language cues.

 Your Cat Kneads